-Deleted: up to 3.5 hPa ...n the EMed and Anatolian low, exceeding 300 Pa in the case of Samalas and Laki (contours in Figure 5 and Sup.
+The surface cooling in the post-eruption summers is associated with an increased SLP in the EMed and Anatolian low, exceeding 300 Pa in the case of Samalas and Laki (contours in Figure 5 and Sup.
 Figure 2).
-This indicates a a shallower Anatolian low in summer, which in turm...weakeneds the...SLP pressure gradients...over the Aegean Sea, which and...reduce wind speeds as evidenced with the southerly anomalies of about 1 m/s (arrows in Figure 5 and Sup.
-Figure 24....
-Hence, fewer days with Etesian winds...tesians are expected under such surface conditions as indicated ...ound in Figure 32...
+This indicates a weakened SLP pressure gradient over the Aegean Sea, which reduce wind speeds as evidenced with the southerly anomalies of about 1 m/s (arrows in Figure 5 and Sup.
+Figure 2).
+Hence, fewer days with Etesians are expected under such surface conditions as found

+- 220 in Figure 3.
 The positive SLP anomalies extend throughout the Middle East and the Arabian Peninsula.
-The north-...astly wind anomalies in the Arabian Sea and the Bay of Bengal ...ppose the prevailing winds in the summer season affecting the ISM region; this might be related to a weakening of the ISM, which additionally that can ...xplainss...the anomalous heating ...urface warming over India by a reduction reduction ...n the cloud amount and increasing shortwave heating (Dogar and Sato, 2019).
-This pattern is robust and is simulated for all strong NH and tropical cruptions prior to 1900 (Sup.
-Figure 23....
-We It is interesting to ...ote that the strongest forced ...nsemblemean surface warming overin...India is found afterthe strongest for...Laki, with temperature anomalies exceeding +12
+The northeastly wind anomalies in the Arabian Sea oppose the prevailing winds in the summer season affecting the ISM region; this might be related to a weakening of the ISM, which additionally explains the anomalous surface warming over India by a reduction in the cloud amount and increasing shortwave heating (Dogar and Sato, 2019).
+This pattern is robust and is simulated for all strong NH and tropical eruptions prior to 1900 (Sup.
+Figure 2).
+We note that the strongest ensemble-mean surface warming over India is - found after Laki, with temperature anomalies exceeding +1.5 K (Figure 5b).
+Likewise, there is also some evidence for northwest wind anomalies in the Arabian Sea after Pinatubo in the summer of 1992, but the CESM-LME surface cooling in the EMed is considerably weaker (Figure 5e).
+SLP anomalies in the Anatolian low are trivial after Pinatubo, which is consistent with the insignificant NED reduction shown in Figure 2d.